 Talents like Dark Ascension are great for burning down old raid bosses quickly.
 Dark Ascension boosts any Shadow damage that is non-periodic by 25% for 20 seconds.
 This can cut down fight times and large mob pulls immensely.

-Being able to access moves like Dispersion and Silence can give you a lot of versatility, too.
+Being able to access moves like Dispersion and Silence can improve your experience soloing old content, too.
 Dispersion is an effective way of mitigating damage and healing yourself, and Silence is useful for boss fights where you usually might need allies to interrupt key spells.

 Shadow Priests can also use abilities like Idol of C’Thun and Mindbender to summon pets during fights, too.
 Having a pet with you while trying to solo old raids and dungeons is arguably essential, so these abilities make Shadow Priests especially viable for taking down trickier pieces of content from older expansions.